pratikmeher44/container-first/README.md

 # Container First

 Sample to execute an application in a container.
 This is a basic example to understand the following.
-* Write a docker file with some commonly used instructions.
+* Write a docker file.
 * Build a docker image.
 * Run a container using the docker image.